GenesisFan64/GEMA-drv/src/README.md

 ### RF5C164 (SCD)
 * Sample rate at 16000hz base, can be looped.<br>
-* Support for larger samples by streaming data on Sub-CPU (from SUB-CPU's memory to PCM memory)<br>
+* Support for larger samples with the help of data streaming on Sub-CPU (from Sub's memory to PCM memory)<br>

 ### PWM (32X)